egberts/egberts.github.io-src/content/articles/bridge-systemd-HOWTO.md

 In the above example, an Ethernet PCI card in PCI 3 Slot 0 will be loaded as a physical card with LAN type.
-It's link name will be `eth0` and have a custom MAC address and force setted to 1Gbps.
+It's link name will be `eth0` and have a custom MAC address and force set to 1Gbps.
 Also the NIC card will be on standby to watch for any Wake-On-LAN magic value.